kimjoar/writings/understanding-backbone.md

  });
 ```

-However, repeating this for every view is a pain.
-That's one of the
+However, adding this functionality for every view is a pain.
+That's one
-reasons to use Backbone views — sharing code between views.
+of the reasons to use Backbone views — reusing functionality across
+views.

 Getting started with views in Backbone
 --------------------------------------